 Test 3: Unplanned failure of vCenter during VMware View deployment

 In my second test, I tried a much more realistic approach.
-I decided to crash the vCenter server at the very point that VMware View needs to speak to vCenter, which is during the creation of virtual desktop pools.
-In my test, I created a new virtual desktop pool, started the provisioning process, and then crashed the ESX host and the primary vCenter upon it.
+I decided to crash the vCenter server at the very point that VMware View needs to speak to vCenter, which is during the of virtual desktop pools.
+In my test, I created a virtual desktop pool, started the provisioning process, and then crashed the ESX host and the primary vCenter upon it.
 Of course, it was going to be difficult to monitor the deployment process success without the immediate availability of the vSphere Client.
 Sadly, the vCSHB failover did not engage quickly enough to stop the View deployment process from creating an error.

 Fortunately, with VMware View it is possible to restart the provisioning process once the vCenter server is up and running again.
 What I would like to see is these high-level management tools become more "vCSHB aware."
 For example, I think it would be great if services like VMware View and VMware SRM had an option to mark their respective vCenter configurations as "vCSHB" enabled.
-So if a job like provisioning new virtual desktops failed because an outage of vCenter had happened, then that job would be restarted or cleaned up and a new job begun.
+So if a job like provisioning virtual desktops failed because an outage of vCenter had happened, then that job would be restarted or cleaned up and a job begun.

 Test 4: Unplanned loss of the principal public network